enrique-lozano/Monekin/README.md

 ```
 git clone https://github.com/enrique-lozano/Monekin.git
 ```

 ```
 cd Monekin
 ```

 ```
-npm install
+flutter pub get
 ```

 If everything went correctly these commands will finish executing without errors.
-Now you can run <code>npm run start:browser</code> on your terminal.
-When this command finish, you can open <code>http://localhost:4200</code> in your favourite browser to see the app running.
+Now you can run <code>flutter run</code> on your terminal to open the app locally in your device.
 The app will be refreshed when changes in the code appear.
+Before making any changes into the code is recommended to read the [code contribution guide](https://github.com/enrique-lozano/Monekin/blob/main/docs/CODE_CONTRIBUTING.md)

 ## Contributing 🙋🏻

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make here are **greatly appreciated**.

 Read through our [contributing guidelines](https://github.com/enrique-lozano/Monekin/blob/main/CONTRIBUTING.md) to learn about how you can collaborate making Monekin better. **All Pull Requests are welcome** and will be studied without exception!

 ### Why to contribute?

 - We can learn for you and you can learn from us.
 - You'll appear in our contributors wall.
 - You can **include it in your CV/LinkedIn** and show recruiters that you contribute to open-source projects.
 - You'll make Monekin better.
 - You can develop the features that you miss in the app yourself, the way you want them.
 - You'll play around and learn cutting-edge technologies.
-- It's the easiest way to learn Angular/Typescript/SCSS... in a production environment.
+- It's the easiest way to learn Flutter/Dart... in a production environment.